Scott-Simmons/taxes-compare/server/methodology.md

 Also note that $b_n$ will be unbounded i.e. $b_n = \infty$.

-This is a nice representation, but we can use a more efficient representation for computing a large number of values of $x$.
+This is a nice representation, but we can use a more efficient representation if we want to compute a large number of values of $x$.

 #### Peicewise Linear Income Tax Curves